perl-workflow/perl-workflow/README.md

 Returns: list of strings representing available actions

+### get\_action( $action\_name )

+Retrieves the action object associated with `$action_name` in the current workflow state.
+This will throw an exception if:

+- No workflow state exists with a name of the current state.
+(This is usually some sort of configuration error and should be caught at initialization time, so it should not happen.)
+- No action `$action_name` exists in the current state.
+- No action `$action_name` exists in the workflow universe.
+- One of the conditions for the action in this state is not met.

 ### get\_action\_fields( $action\_name )

 Return a list of [Workflow::Action::InputField](https://metacpan.org/pod/Workflow%3A%3AAction%3A%3AInputField) objects for the given